 see Introduction to Shoulder Pain.)

-Both the trapezius and the sternocleidomastoid muscle (below) produce a wild range of
+Both the trapezius and the sternocleidomastoid muscle (below) produce a wide range of

-that run these two postural muscles run directly from and report directly back to the brain.
+from and then report directly back to the brain.

 - Sternocleidomastoid (SCM)

 Because of its intimate involvement with brain stem and